woc-hack/tutorial/README.md

 -------
 ## Servers and folders

-The home folders are on da2, so it is preferred not to do very large file operations to/from these folfers from other servers than da2, since these operations will load NFS and may slow access to home folders of other users.
+All home folders are on da2, so it is preferred not to do very large file operations to/from these folders  when running tasks on servers other than da2, since these operations will load NFS and may slow access to home folders of other users.

-Each server has /data/play folder where you can create your subfolders to store/process large files
+Each server has /data/play folder where you can create your subfolders to store/process large files.

 ## List of relevant directories